Board games

 4 min

-BarcelonaJust a few months ago, Gerard Ribas managed to make it onto one of the most prestigious lists for board games, the German Spiel des Jahres (Game of the Year), which annually recognizes the best board games in the world.
+BarcelonaJust a few months ago, Gerard Ribas managed to break into one of the most prestigious lists for board games, the German Spiel des Jahres (Game of the Year), which annually recognizes the best board games in the world.
 In this case, the award recognized him in the children's category.
-Thanks to his game Island in sight, reached a classification in which two more games from our house had already debuted, Sherlock –co-created by Martí Lucas and Josep Izquierdo– and Baobab, by Josep Maria Allué.
+Thanks to his game Island in sight, it reached a ranking in which two more games from our home team had already debuted, Sherlock –co-created by Martí Lucas and Josep Izquierdo– and Baobab, by Josep Maria Allué.

 Cooperative and memory game

-Island in sight (Mercury) is Ribas's first game, which found inspiration in his eldest daughter, Pepa, shortly before the COVID pandemic broke out.
+Island in sight (Mercury) is Ribas's first game, inspired by his eldest daughter, Pepa, shortly before the COVID-19 pandemic hit.
 It was 2019, and Pepa was two years old.
-She is now the eldest of three sisters.
-"The goal was to try to create something to play with her.
-I'm not sure about the sequence of whether I wanted to make a pirate game and then found a way, or if it was the other way around," explains the author, who, instead of competing, proposes that the children playing collaborate to achieve a common goal: finding the hidden treasure.
-The starting gun is fired when a group of pirates see, for just a moment, the map of an island where there is hidden treasure and decide to go find it.
+Now she's the eldest of three sisters.
+"The goal was to try and create something to play with her.
+I'm not sure if I wanted to make a pirate game and then found a way to do it, or if it was the other way around," explains the author, who, instead of competing, proposes that the children playing collaborate to achieve a common goal: finding the hidden treasure.
+The game kicks off when a group of pirates catch a glimpse of an island map with hidden treasure and decide to go looking for it.

-Ribas points out that, in general, memory games are not very experiential or immersive.
-Island in sight, Instead, it has some opening stories that serve to put the children in context.
-They explain that they all belong to a company of small pirates who manage to see the treasure map of a company of large pirates for a few seconds.
+Ribas points out that, in general, memory games aren't very experiential or immersive.
+Island in sight, Instead, it has introductory stories that help put the children in context.
+They explain that they all belong to a band of small pirates who manage to see, for a few seconds, the treasure map of a large pirate company.
 "The goal from then on is to try to find the treasure before the big pirates do," he points out.
-The immersive aspect is achieved thanks to the elements in the game: a spyglass with which children try to visualize the elements they have seen on the treasure map on the surrounding islands, or a cannon with which they roll the dice and also attack the big pirates' ships if they cross paths during the voyage.
+The immersive aspect is achieved thanks to the game's elements: a spyglass with which the children try to visualize the elements they've seen on the treasure map on the surrounding islands, and a cannon with which they roll the dice and also attack the big pirates' ship if they cross paths during the adventure.

-"Children can play alone, but if there's an adult to guide them, it'll be much more enriching," Gerard Ribas emphasizes.
+"Children can play alone, but if there's an adult to guide them, it will be much more enriching," Gerard Ribas points out.
 Island in sight Each player takes on a role.
-One person looks through the spyglass and describes what they see on the islands, which is sometimes more obvious, but sometimes less so.
-Everyone must agree on whether what is being described also appeared on the map of the island they were able to see at the beginning, so they can zoom in or out.
-The object is then passed to the next player, and so on until they have seen all three or five items (depending on the difficulty) that were on the island on the treasure map.
+One person looks through the spyglass and describes what they see on the islands, which is sometimes more obvious, sometimes less so.
+The group must then agree on whether what is being described also appeared on the island map they initially saw, and decide whether to zoom in or not.
+The spyglass is then passed to the next player, and so on until all three or five elements (depending on the difficulty) on the treasure map island have been identified.

-Having to play multiple roles throughout the game also allows children to play at three or six years old.
-The game also has three difficulty levels, which, as Ribas points out, "are actually six, because each level has two types of maps to choose from: one illustrated, as seen with the glasses, and one mapped."
-Thus, younger children will only have to identify three elements of the treasure island, and older children, five.
-At the most advanced level, there are seven or eight drawn elements, but only five need to be chosen; "the others are just to throw you off."
+The fact that children have to take on several roles throughout the game also means that children can play from age three to six.
+The game also has three difficulty levels, which, as Ribas points out, "are actually six, because each level has two types of map to choose from: one illustrated, as seen through the glasses, and one mapped."
+Thus, younger children only have to identify three elements of the treasure island, and older ones, five.
+In the most advanced level, there are seven or eight drawn elements, but only five need to be chosen; "the others are just to mislead."

-The game's versatility allows for a balance between the people who play it.
-The Ludo Association, a non-profit association that brings together board game creators from Catalonia and Spain, contributed to the idea of different levels.
-"Once the game was created, I was able to try it out at one of their meetings, and there they suggested creating several difficulty levels to broaden the audience," recalls the creator, who currently acknowledges that his creative work must be carried out "secretly, at night, while the rest of the family is asleep."
+The game's versatility allows players to find a balance between skill levels.
+The idea for different difficulty levels was a contribution from the Ludo Association, a non-profit organization that brings together board game creators from Catalonia and Spain.
+"Once the game was created, I was able to try it out at one of their meetings, and they suggested creating several difficulty levels to broaden the audience," recalls the author, who now admits that his creative work must be done "clandestinely, at night, while the rest of the family sleeps."

 Present and future of the sector

-Today Island in sight –which has sold 7,000 copies in two years across Europe– isn't available in Catalan, but it is available in German, English, French, Russian, and, soon, Korean.
-Before learning about the publisher Mercurio, which ultimately published it, Ribas contacted the people at El Pot Petit to see if they would publish it in Catalan, but they were in the process of changing their visual identity and it fell through.
-"Perhaps when Mercurio relinquishes the license back to me, I'll try again with them or another publisher," he notes.
+Today Island in sight The book—which has sold 7,000 copies in two years across Europe—isn't available in Catalan, but it is in German, English, French, Russian, and soon, Korean.
+Before meeting Mercurio, the publisher that ultimately released it, Ribas contacted El Pot Petit to see if they would be interested in publishing it in Catalan, but they were in the middle of a rebranding process and it didn't work out.
+"Perhaps when Mercurio grants me the license again, I'll try again with them or another publisher," he says.

-The board game market has been growing especially since the pandemic, which Ribas associates with two key trends: not using screens during childhood and spending quality time with the family.
-Ribas also believes that, "generally, board games are inexpensive: with a spend of 15 euros you can play 25 or 50 times."
-As a family, he continues, "it's very rewarding to be all around the table having a good time" and celebrates that there are publishers that are promoting children's board games and are importing games that are very good.
-"There are Catalan authors, such as Ferran Renalias, Dani Garcia, Guillem Coll or Eugeni Castaño, among others, who publish a lot, and there is a fairly consolidated board game culture that will continue to grow," predicts the author ofIsland in sight, who highlights that, in the creative field, the sector is highly male-dominated, with women accounting for only around 20% of authors.
+The board game market has been growing, especially since the pandemic, which Ribas attributes to two key trends: the decline in screen time during childhood and the desire to spend quality time as a family.
+Ribas also believes that, "generally speaking, board games are inexpensive: for 15 euros you can play 25 or 50 times."
+As a family, he continues, "it's very rewarding to be all together around the table having a good time," and he's pleased that there are publishers promoting children's board games and importing excellent titles.
+"There are Catalan authors, such as Ferran Renalias, Dani Garcia, Guillem Coll, and Eugeni Castaño, among others, who are publishing extensively, and there's a fairly well-established board game culture that will only continue to grow," predicts the author ofIsland in sightHe points out that, in the creative field, the sector is quite male-dominated, with women making up only about 20% of authors.
 "We need more female creators," concludes Gerard Ribas.

 stats